Rajeev-singh-git/Java_Interview_Question/Core Java/oopsConcept/Oops_README.md

 Without an existing car, the engine cannot exist.
 The **`Car`** manages the creation and destruction of the **`Engine`**, and the lifecycle of the **`Engine`** is tightly bound to the lifecycle of the **`Car`**.
 This is a clear example of a strong association through composition.

+# Aggregation

+Without an existing container object, if there is a chance of the existing contained object, such a type of relationship is called aggregation."

+In other words, the lifecycle of the contained object is not strictly tied to the lifecycle of the container object in aggregation.
+The contained object can exist on its own or be associated with multiple containers.
+This weaker relationship provides more flexibility and independence between the objects involved in the aggregation.

 ## Polymorphism concept

 In an interface, the JVM determines the exact method to call based on the object's type at runtime, not the reference type.